cloudposse/terraform-opsgenie-incident-management/modules/config/README.md

 ## Config

-A Terraform module that configures a multitude of [Opsgenie resources](https://registry.terraform.io/providers/opsgenie/opsgenie/latest/docs).
+Terraform module that configures a multitude of [Opsgenie resources](https://registry.terraform.io/providers/opsgenie/opsgenie/latest/docs).
 Many resources have cross-resource dependencies, which may be simpler to handle within a single module in certain cases, such as using YAML configurations.

 This module is designed to accept an input configuration map.
-One nice way of handling this by passing resource definitions from a YAML configuration file.
+One nice way of handling this is by passing resource definitions from a YAML configuration file.

 See below for details & examples.

 ## YAML Examples